iclr-blogposts/2024/_posts/2024-05-07-practitioners-guide-explaining-gnns-graphmask.md

 ## Interpreting explanations

 A trained and validated GraphMask probe outputs a layer-by-layer mask of which edges can be dropped without changing model behaviour — the explanation.
-For practical analysis of which edges were important overall, we recommend collapsing this mask and saying that an edge is important if selected in any layer, but it is also possible to attach more importance to edges used in more layers.
+For practical analysis of which edges were important overall, we recommend collapsing this mask and saying that an edge is important if selected in any layer, but would also be possible to attach more importance to edges used in more layers.
-This set of edges is a high recall, unknown precision prediction of the 'true' set of edges actually used by the model<d-footnote>It is not clear that a single set of edges exists that would constitute a 'true' explanation; see Jacovi and Goldberg (2020) for discussion <d-cite key="jacovi-goldberg-2020-towards"></d-cite>.
+This set of edges is a high recall, unknown precision prediction of the 'true' set of edges actually used by the model<d-footnote>It is not clear that a single set of edges exists that would constitute a 'true' explanation; see Jacovi and Goldberg (2020) §7 for discussion <d-cite key="jacovi-goldberg-2020-towards"></d-cite>.
 Nevertheless, this is a useful abstraction.</d-footnote>.

 > Given an example graph $\mathcal{G}$, our method returns for each layer $k$ a subgraph $\mathcal{G}^{(k)}_S$
 > such that we can faithfully claim that no edges outside $\mathcal{G}^{(k)}_S$ influence the